-Files being downloaded may contain malicious code or programs you just don't want.
+Files being downloaded may contain malicious code or undesirable programs.
 Malicious software that gets onto your computer can negatively impact its performance and steal, damage, or delete your information.
 Unwanted programs can do things like display annoying ads, install hidden software, or open third-party pages in your browser.
-Therefore, the browser scans all archives and executable files (regardless of if they are downloaded openly or in the background).
+This is why the browser scans all archives and executable files that are downloaded both directly and in the background.

-Archives and executable files are checked when downloading starts.
-The browser flags certain file characteristics and sends them to be checked by the antivirus cloud on the Yandex server.
+Archived and executable files are checked during the download process.
+Classic Yandex.Browser distinguishes certain file characteristics and sends them to be checked in the antivirus cloud on Yandex's server.
 Only the problematic part of the file is transferred to ensure that the security check goes as quickly as possible.

-If a downloading file contains a malicious program, the browser will block it.
+If a downloaded file contains malware, classic Yandex.Browser blocks it.
 Infected files are marked with the icon.
-When you try to open this type of file, you'll see the following dialogue window:
+If you try to open this type of file, you'll see the following window:

 If you didn't immediately delete the infected file, you can do so later from your Downloads folder:

-We do not recommend opening suspicious files because they may serve you unwanted advertising.
+We do not recommend opening suspicious files because they may show you unwanted advertising.
 If you want to open the file anyway:

 - Put the cursor on the name of the file and click .